-“That gift which is given at the wrong place and time to the unworthy, without paying respect, or with contempt, is declared to be tamasic” (17:22).
+The gift which is given at the wrong place or time, to unworthy persons, without respect or with disdain, is declared to be tamasic (17:22).

 It is virtually impossible to expand on what is meant by “the wrong place” and “the wrong time,” since each individual situation determines–and often reveals–that.

 “Without paying respect, or with contempt” can be either hidden or obvious.
-I have personally known people involved in welfare programs that thoroughly despised the people they were distributing bounty to–and as a result being adored by them as their personal “great white father.”
+I have personally known people involved in welfare programs that thoroughly despised the people they were distributing bounty to, and as a result being adored by them as their personal great White Father or Mother.
 How ironic.
 I have heard people make utterly contemptuous remarks about the people they were going to go out and “make nice” to, even getting tearful with fake “caring” for those they denigrated.
 On the other hand, many tamasic people are overtly disdainful of those they are helping.
 This is particularly true of religious charities, especially the Protestant ones.
 I do not say this out of prejudice, but from a lifetime of observation.
 Those involved in Catholic charities are consistently kind and truly interested in those they help.
-Protestants, being the proud originators of “the work ethic” are usually just foremen, herding “the rabble” and obviously just “cleaning up the mess.”
+Protestants, being the proud originators of “the work ethic,” are usually just foremen, herding “the rabble” and obviously just “cleaning up the mess.”
 Again, I have seen this myself, especially in “rescue mission” endeavors.
 Just as jailers consider all inmates guilty and deserving of little but a hard time, so these people consider their charges nothing but lazy nuisances who really deserve being booted out onto the street and allowed to suffer or else rounded up as vagrants and put in jail.

 God and our Self are beyond the three gunas, and so are those who even while living in this world have ascended enough in consciousness to have attained or be very near liberation from the compulsion of birth and death (on the earth, at least).
 So Krishna is describing their action, a fourth degree beyond even sattwa.
 First he introduces a mantra that should accompany all good action.

-“Om Tat Sat: this has been taught as the threefold designation of Brahman.
-By this the brahmins, the Vedas, and the sacrifices were created in ancient times” (17:23).
 “Created” is a rather weak translation of vihitas, which means “constituted” in the sense of ordained, apportioned, arranged, or determined.
-This is an important distinction, because according to the upanishads and Gita nothing is created in the way Western religions mean by the word.
+This is an important distinction, because according to the Upanishads and Gita nothing is created in the way Western religions mean by the word.
 Rather, everything is manifested from the ever-existent Being of Brahman.

 Om is the object; Tat is the subject; and Sat is the substratum of existence and consciousness by and in which the first two exist or consist.

-Om is the substance and action of sacrifice; Tat is intelligence and knowledge (Veda); and Sat is the illumined consciousness of the knowers of Brahman–for It IS Brahman.
+Om is the substance and action of sacrifice; Tat is intelligence and knowledge (Veda); and Sat is the illumined consciousness of the knowers of Brahman–for it is itself Brahman.